 Check the weather forecast for the day of the move.
 Ensure completing any repairs around the house is on the moving house checklist.

 Clean the oven.
-Collect instruction books for the stove, dishwasher, and air conditioner for the new owner.
+Collect instruction books for the stove, dishwasher, and air conditioner for the new owner or tenant.

 Pack an overnight bag